 International students Electronic Travel Authorisation (ETA)

 An Electronic Travel Authorisation (ETA) is advanced permission to travel to the UK.
-This can be applied for by nationals of certain countries, most from 1 February 2024.
+This can be applied for by nationals of certain countries.

 Whether you can apply for an ETA will depend on your nationality.
 Please click on the appropriate section below for details.

-You also do not need an ETA if you have either:
+You do not need an ETA if any of the following apply:

-• permission to live, work, or study in the UK
+• you have permission to live, work or study in the UK (this includes holding Settled or Pre-Settled Status on the EU Settlement Scheme)

 The Electronic Travel Authorisation gives permission for you to travel to the UK for up to 6 months for the purpose of tourism, visiting family and friends, business or short-term study.